localoptimum/localoptimum/README.md

 I only started learning the red-team stuff recently, but my god it's fun, especially when you leave metasploit behind and head into the great unknown and still get a shell.
 For the last 20 years, I was mostly interested in OpenBSD, firewalls, that kind of basic blue-team stuff, which is also fun.

 ### Other Stuff
 If you got this far, well done I guess!
 Is there any more to read?
 I'm not interested in money, power, or glory.
 I'm driven to seek knowledge and help people.
 Best practice, basically.
-Ironically, when you do that, I've noticed that you are accused of trying to steal money, power, or glory, which is odd when you think about it.
-I once quoted Lord Voldemort as a joke with such people, just to see what would happen.
+Ironically, when you do that, I've noticed that you are accused of lying, and trying to steal money, power, or glory, which is odd when you think about it.
+With such people, I once quoted Lord Voldemort as a joke and experiment, just to see what would happen.
 (Don't try that at home).

 I code.
 I paint.
-I grow veg.
+I grow herbs and veg.
 I swim.
 I write music, play guitar, drums, bass.
 I go for long walks.
 I play golf.
+I paint warhammer models and play **way** too much world of warcraft.
 I'm most definitely not Lord Voldemort.